-b) Fontana and Duvay Gold Projects, Quebec, Canada (Cont'd)
+a) Fontana and Duvay Gold Projects, Quebec, Canada (Cont'd)

-Secova will act as operator and in circumstances where Secova earns the 90% interest in the Duvay Gold Project, the Company would revert to a 10% carried interest through to commercial production.
-In addition, Secova would grant to the Company the right to receive a resource payment (the "Resource Payment") based on the initial NI 43-101 compliant resource estimate on the claims, such payment to be equal to \$30 for each gold ounce equivalent categorized as "measured", \$25 for each gold ounce equivalent categorized as "indicated", and \$15 for each gold ounce equivalent categorized as "inferred" to be paid from the proceeds of commercial production.
-If Secova chooses to remain at a 65% ownership interest then a joint venture will be formed with the Company and the Resource Payment would be payable within 180 days of the joint venture formation.
-The agreement is subject to TSX Venture Exchange approval.
+During the year ended February 28, 2017, the Company executed an Amended and Restated Option Agreement (the "Amended Agreement") to earn up to a 90% interest in the consolidated Duvay Gold Project.
+Under the Amended Agreement, the Company grants to Secova the sole and exclusive right and option to acquire an undivided 65% right, title and interest in the Duvay Gold Project by paying to the Optionor the sum of \$500,000 (of which \$414,589 has been received to February 28, 2017), and incurring \$3,250,000 in exploration expenses over a 36 month period.
+Under the new arrangements, the Company and Secova have consolidated the 102 Duvay claims and Secova transferred all interest in the 69 Chenier claims to the Company, forming a large and contiguous Duvay land package, where Secova will complete \$750,000 in exploration expenditures by the end of September 2017.
+Secova can earn an additional 25% ownership by funding a pre-feasibility study and making aggregate expenditures of \$12 million to bring the property towards production.
+Secova shall act as operator and in circumstances where Secova earns a 90% interest in the Duvay Gold Project, then the Company would revert to a 10% carried interest through to commercial production.
+In addition, Secova would grant to the Company the right to receive a resource payment (the "Resource Payment") based on the initial NI 43-101 compliant resource estimate on the claims.
+The Resource Payment will be equal to \$30 for each gold ounce equivalent categorized as "measured", \$25 for each gold ounce categorized as "indicated", and \$15 for each gold ounce categorized as "inferred" to be paid from proceeds of commercial production after deducting operating costs and other senior payments.
+If Secova chooses to remain at a 65% ownership interest, then a joint venture will be formed with the Company and the Resource Payment would be payable within 180 days of the joint venture formation.